hugomf/mercadomio/docs/setup.md

 - Docker & Docker Compose installed
 - (Optional) Figma for UI design

+## Getting Started
+1. Fork the repository
+2. Clone your fork locally
+3. Create a new branch for your changes
+4. Make your changes
+5. Push to your fork and submit a pull request

 ## 1. Clone the Repository
 ```
 git clone <your-repo-url>